culvertsoft/mgen/README.md

 MGen Runtime Libraries
 ----
 Out of the box, MGen supplies standard code generators for C++, Java and JavaScript.
-These generators produce two things:
+The standard MGen code generators for these languages produce two things:
  * Classes
  * ClassRegistries